He entered Yale College at age 13 and graduated with honors.

 "There is no leveler like Christianity, but it levels by lifting all who receive it to the lofty table-land of a true character and of undying hope both for this world and the next."

-Jonathan and Sarah Edwards' emphasis on training their children in godly values had a ripple effect.
+Rather than heredity, it was Jonathan and Sarah Edwards training of their children with godly thoughts, values and a Christian belief system that had a ripple effect.
 A.E.
 Winship's A Study in Education and Heredity (1900) listed among their descendants:

 1 U.S. Vice-President,